20 Free Indoor Play Spaces Near Chicago

 Woodfield Mall Play Area - Northwestern Suburbs

 In the midst of one of Chicagoland’s largest malls, kids can meet giant cartoon characters or climb through an 11-piece obstacle course.
-There’s also an imaginary boat and covered wagon to play on before you visit the new Peppa Pig Play Land or grabbing some food at Stan’s Donuts or Blaze Pizza.
+There’s also an imaginary boat and covered wagon to play on before you visit the new Peppa Pig Play Land or grab some food at Stan’s Donuts or Blaze Pizza.

-Free Nature Center Play Spaces
+Free Nature Center Play Spaces Near Chicago

 Wildwood Nature Center - Northern Suburbs

 Kids can check out more than 35 animals at the Animal Exhibit Room at Wildwood Nature Center.
-Snakes, guinea pigs, turtles, salamanders, frogs, toads and a ferret all provide opportunities for education and entertainment.
-In the Nature Nook, kids can enjoy books, puzzles, puppets, games and activities that explore a different nature topic each month.
+Snakes, guinea pigs, turtles, salamanders, frogs, toads, and a ferret all provide opportunities for education and entertainment.
+In the Nature Nook, kids can enjoy books, puzzles, puppets, games, and activities that explore a different nature topic each month.

 River Trail Nature Center - Northern Suburbs

-Kids can watch animals at feeding time, learn how to make maple syrup or climb and create at the indoor play area at River Trail Nature Center.
-Its indoor and outdoor area s host weekly activities for nature lovers of all ages.
+Kids can watch animals at feeding time, learn how to make maple syrup, or climb and create at the indoor play area at River Trail Nature Center.
+Its indoor and outdoor areas host weekly activities for nature lovers of all ages.
 Families can also enjoy nature walks outdoors if it’s not too frigid.

 Knoch Knolls Nature Center - DuPage County

-The East Branch and the West Branch of the DuPage River meet at Knoch Knolls Park in Naperville, where kids can celebrate water with a 900 gallon fish tank.
+The East Branch and the West Branch of the DuPage River meet at Knoch Knolls Park in Naperville, where kids can celebrate water with a 900-gallon fish tank.
 The LEED building also includes a “living wall,” many nature exhibits, and free and low-cost programming for both kids and adults.

 Fullersburg Woods Nature Education Center - DuPage County

-A 13,000-year-old woolly mammoth skeleton, DIY animal print making table, and larger than life birds nest are just a few of the features kids can experience at the Fullersburg Woods Nature Education Center.
-Live animals, crafts and coloring are also available, in addition to views of the scenic forest preserve.
+A 13,000-year-old woolly mammoth skeleton, DIY animal print-making table, and larger-than-life bird's nest are just a few of the features kids can experience at the Fullersburg Woods Nature Education Center.
+Live animals, crafts, and coloring are also available, in addition to views of the scenic forest preserve.

-Free Library Play Spaces
+Free Library Play Spaces Near Chicago

-Even parents whose kids aren’t school aged yet can have fun with reading at the Thomas Hughes Children’s Library on the second floor of Harold Washington Library.
-The kids’ library is organized by neighborhoods: Under 5s can learn through play with a puppet stage, baby garden and story nook in the Early Learner Neighborhood.
+Even parents whose kids aren’t school-aged yet can have fun with reading at the Thomas Hughes Children’s Library on the second floor of Harold Washington Library.
+The kids’ library is organized by neighborhoods: Under 5s can learn through play with a puppet stage, baby garden, and story nook in the Early Learner Neighborhood.
 Elementary-aged kids can explore STEAM topics through activities in the Elementary Learner Neighborhood.
 Tweens can check out a digital media space, blue screen, and virtual reality tools in the Tween Neighborhood.
 This gives parents the ultimate outlet for all ages of kids on snow days.

 Arlington Heights Memorial Library - Northwest Suburbs

 The Arlington Heights Memorial Library doesn’t just have a kids’ section, it has a Kids’ World.
-A puppet theater, toy area, and seating for parents compliment the library’s programming and computer learning (complete with filter so your kids can’t learn anything they shouldn’t).
+A puppet theater, toy area, and seating for parents complement the library’s programming and computer learning (complete with a filter so your kids can’t learn anything they shouldn’t).
 The library also encourages DIY Kids’ Book Discussions.

 Oak Park Public Library, Main Library - Western Suburbs

-Books are just the start at this near west suburban library.
-The kids’ area at OPPL includes a TV with video games, a wooden toy boat climbing structure, toddler tree houses and an art alcove.
+Books are just the start at this near-west suburban library.
+The kids’ area at OPPL includes a TV with video games, a wooden toy boat climbing structure, toddler tree houses, and an art alcove.
 Kids can even visit the library’s resident gerbils.